 Common Learning Disabilities

-There are several common learning disabilities that require therapeutic support.
+Several common learning disabilities require therapeutic support.
 A few of the more common learning disorders include:

 - Dyslexia